texnokrates/jekyll-theme-piraatit/development.md

   - Always use `npm run publish` and nothing else.
   - Do not modify `pacakge.json` version directly, use `npm version [new version]` for this task.

+## Trying out locally

+You can use the theme locally when developing your site using it.
+This is handy when building up new features or updating the build pipeline.

+To try it, you can take advantage of Bundler's local config feature.
+First, make sure you have [Gulp CLI](https://www.npmjs.com/package/gulp-cli) installed or install it with `npm install -g gulp-cli`.
+Then, follow these steps:

+1. In the `jekyll-theme-pirati` folder, run `gulp build && gulp prepareGem`
+2. Update gemfile in your site to refer to use GitHub as a source for the theme:
+    * Comment out your current `jekyll-theme-pirati` gem dependency
+    * Use `gem "jekyll-theme-pirati", github: "pirati-web/jekyll-theme-pirati", branch: "master"` instead
+3. In your site's directory, run: `bundle config local.jekyll-theme-pirati [path to your jekyll-theme-pirati]/.gembuild`

+Now, when you launch your site, it will use your local `jekyll-theme-pirati` code.
+Whenever you update it, you should run `gulp build && gulp prepareGem` again and rebuild the site.

 ## Getting help